shaik1002/biggitlabbomb/doc/administration/logs/log_parsing.md

 ### Parsing `gitlab-shell/gitlab-shell.log`

-For investigating Git calls through SSH.
+For investigating Git calls via SSH.

 Find the top 20 calls by project and user: